 For limited stage cancer, treatment may include chemotherapy combined with radiation therapy to try to cure the cancer.
-For extensive stage, chemotherapy alone is likely a better option.
+For extensive stage, using only systemic medications is likely a better option.
 Learn more about recommendations for the treatment of SCLC on a separate ASCO website.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 SCLC that has spread to other parts of the body is called "extensive stage" (see Stages).
 Most patients who develop metastatic SCLC need to start treatment right away.
 Talk with your doctor about the available treatment options, including clinical trials, so you are comfortable with the treatment plan.

-Your treatment plan may include a combination of surgery, chemotherapy, and radiation therapy.
+Your treatment plan may include surgery, chemotherapy, immunotherapy, and/or radiation therapy.
 Chemotherapy is not as effective as radiation therapy or surgery to treat lung cancer that has spread to the brain.
 For this reason, lung cancer that has spread to the brain is usually treated with radiation therapy.
 Most people with brain metastases from lung cancer receive radiation therapy to the entire brain.
 This can cause side effects such as hair loss, fatigue, and redness of the scalp.